syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 # Shape Types in WPF Maps (SfMaps)

-This feature provide supports to draw a polygon, polyline and point icon on the map.
-We can provide input as the Geo points to draw shapes in two different ways.
+This feature allows you to draw a polygon, polyline, or point icon on the map.
+You can provide input as Geo points to draw shapes in two different ways:

     1.Add shapes using point collection
     2.Add shapes using map elements collection